BioRRW/Reads2Resistome/docs/tutorial.md

   - Path to the long read file is in column 3
   - Path to the forward short read file in column 4
   - Path to the forward short read file in column 5
-  - Path to the QUAST reference .fna file in column 6
+  - Path to the QUAST reference .fasta file in column 6
   - Path to the QUAST reference .gff file in column 7

 ### Move back to the Reads2Resistome install directory:
+- This is where the pipeline needs to be run from
 ```
 $ cd ~/Reads2Resistome
 ```